-[Original Entry] Non Entrée Desserts has made an entrance at Rangoon Road taking over the defunct Woodshed Café, right beside Ng Ah Sio Bak Kut Teh.
+[Original Entry written in 2015] Non Entrée Desserts has made an entrance at Rangoon Road taking over the defunct Woodshed Café, right beside Ng Ah Sio Bak Kut Teh.

 Sounds like a good combination, local Bak Kut Teh for mains and European-style desserts next door.